trifectatechfoundation/sudo-rs/README.md

 This produces a binary `target/release/sudo`.
 However, this binary must have the setuid flag set and must be owned by the root user in order to provide any useful functionality.
 Consult your operating system manual for details.
+On operating systems other than Linux we also require an environment variable `SUDO_RS_IS_UNSTABLE` to be set, and it must have the value `I accept that my system may break unexpectedly`.
+This because we are in an early stage of supporting non-Linux OSes.
+If you are unsure about how to set this up, then the current version of sudo is not intended for you.

 Sudo-rs needs the sudoers configuration file.
 The sudoers configuration file will be loaded from `/etc/sudoers-rs` if that file exists, otherwise the